Business English Vocabulary for Problems at Work: Backlog, Inventory, Bottleneck, and More

 Examples

-• A clothes shop’s inventory is the shirts, shoes, and jackets in the store.
+A clothes shop’s inventory includes the shirts, shoes, and jackets in the store.

-• A car factory’s inventory is the parts and cars they are building.
+A car factory’s inventory includes the parts it has on hand and the cars it has in production.

-• A restaurant’s inventory is the food and drinks in the kitchen.
+A restaurant’s inventory includes the food and drinks it has in the kitchen and storage areas.

-• A furniture shop’s inventory is the chairs, tables, and sofas they are selling.
+A furniture store’s inventory includes the chairs, tables, and sofas it has for sale.

 Is inventory the same as stock?